therockstorm/rocky/content/blog/use-a-script-to-call-it-a-day/index.md

 date: "2019-10-07T00:00:00Z"
 ---

 One of the cons of working from home is deciding when enough is enough.
-It’s all too easy to get into a problem, lose track of time, and let hours slip away.
+It’s all too easy to get sucked into a problem, lose track of time, and let hours slip away.

-I find that even after I decide to close my text editor, I see messages in Slack I should read.
-I close this window and notice unread emails in my inbox.
-I came up with a simple solution, create a script that closes all work-related applications,
+You bring yourself to close your text editor only to get tempted by unread Slack messages.
+After too long, you close Slack and find unread emails in your inbox.
+And on it goes.

+This script is a simple solution, it closes all work-related applications at once,

 ```
 pgrep com.docker.hyperkit && docker-compose down